mozilla/application-services/docs/adr/0008-use-tracing.md

 Currently all Rust code in [app-services](https://github.com/mozilla/application-services/) uses the `log` crate for debugging and diagnostics.
+Log output is valuable for working on the code, and for helping users troubleshoot.
-Log output is often captured during tests where it's just printed to stdout/stderr if the test fails.
-Further, both our mobile apps and Firefox Desktop have techniques for having this log output be sent across the FFI so it can be captured in whatever "native" logging system is in place (eg, logcat on Android, custom file logging on iOS, Log.sys.mjs/Console.sys.mjs logging on Desktop)
+When working on the code, log output is often captured during tests, where it's just printed to stdout/stderr if the test fails.
+For helping users troubleshoot, log output is sent across the FFI so it can be captured in whatever "native" logging system is in place.
+Users or QA can then export and attach the logs to a bug.

 application-services also has an [error support crate](https://github.com/mozilla/application-services/tree/main/components/support/error), designed explicitly for error reporting for the applications.